-A worker's rights to work and income should be protected when illness strikes.
-The national labour law may provide that sickness benefit may not be paid during the first 3 days of your absence.
-Minimally, a worker should be entitled to an income during first 6 months of illness.
+Summary of Provisions under ILO Conventions A worker's rights to work and income should be protected when illness strikes.
+The national labour law may provide that sickness benefits may not be paid during the first 3 days of your absence.
+Minimally, a worker should be entitled to an income during the first 6 months of illness.
 This income should be at least 45 per cent of the minimum wage.
 (Countries are free to opt for a system which guarantees 60 per cent of the last wages during the first 6 months of illness or even during the first year).
 A worker must be entitled to paid sick leave.

-During illness, a worker should be entitled to medical care without any additional cost.
+A worker should be entitled to medical care without any additional cost during illness.
 Employees and their family members should have access to the necessary minimal medical care at an affordable cost.
 During the first 6 months of illness, a worker should not be fired.

-If a worker is disabled due to an occupational disease or accident, he/she must receive a higher benefit.
-In the case of temporary or total incapacity/disability, a worker may at least be provided 50% of his average wage while in the case of fatal injury, the survivors may be provided with 40% of the deceased worker's average wage in periodical payments.
+If a worker is disabled due to an occupational disease or accident, they must receive a higher benefit.
+In the case of temporary or total incapacity/disability, a worker may at least be provided 50% of his average wage, while in the case of fatal injury, the survivors may be provided 40% of the deceased worker's average wage in periodical payments.